Svitlana-Lazurenko/footer-text/readme.md

 ### Installation

-- Archive the plugin in zip format.
+- Download the plugin in zip format.
 - In the administrative part of website, go to "Plugins" -> "Add new plugin".
 Choose the archive and upload it.
 - Go to the "Plugins" -> "Footer Text".
 Choose "Activate".